CLARIAH/COW/README.md

 - There's a limit to the size of the CSVs you can upload
 - It's a public instance, so your conversion could take longer
+- Cattle is no longer being maintained and these public instances will eventually be taken offline

 #### Library